*Note 20th July 2014

 Augmented Thayan Bastion- when taking damage you have a chance to generate shield that absorbs 500 incoming damage and redirects it to nearby foe for 6s.

-Thayan Bastion doesn't stack with Arpen.
+Thayan Bastion doesn't stack with ArP.
 Internal cooldown seems to be 1 minute although others have mentioned multiple successive procs.
 Not recommended.

 Burning Guidance (Healing has chance for 120 radiant damage to mobs).
+This is a party feat as it only works when you heal someone else.
 Procs off every tick of Astral Shield, can proc off Astral Seal and even health regen/Lifesteal as a small AoE.
 Doesn't work with ArP, spams your screen with flying text but arguable the best of the lot if you're into DPS.
+No, Burning guidance ticks do not place any debuff stacks like High Prophet or Plague fire on opponents.
 You do become an aggro magnet and will get targeted a lot when the party do big pulls which may or may not work out well for you.
 From combat logs Burning Guidance does about 10-15% of my damage in T2 dungeons using support loadout (AS/SB/DG) with a standard party and up to 31% in high performing ones.
 Difference being that in a high performing party you pull more and kill faster, so less time spamming at wills/encounters while Burning Guidance's AoE hit them all.
-However doesn't work in solo, you need to heal someone else for it to proc so if you're a solo character get Rampaging Madness.

-Overall recommend Burning Guidance (if you're tanky and want to be aggro magnet) = Rampaging Madness (suits everyone) > Endless Consumption > Augmented Thayan Bastion
+Overall my ranking is Burning Guidance (if you're tanky and want to be aggro magnet) = Rampaging Madness (suits everyone) > Endless Consumption > Augmented Thayan Bastion

 First boon- Weathering the Strom +250 AoE resist vs Encroaching Tactics +250 Combat Advantage